bibliographygenerator/chatgpt_plugin_bibliography_crossref/README.md

 Now, you can ask ChatGPT to find publications for a topic, suggest DOIs or save publications to your Zotero project.

-You can even try the Bibliography Generator Plugin API without access to ChatGPT here:
+You can try the Bibliography Generator Plugin API without access to ChatGPT here:
 ```
 https://bibliography-1-f6795465.deta.app/freetext_to_bibtex?search_term={<enter_your_search_query>}
 ```